xingmingxu/ECS289A-final-project/README.md

 Additionally, [filtered_dataset.json](https://github.com/xingmingxu/ECS289A-final-project/blob/main/filtered_dataset.json) is our curated dataset, obtained from [Chart-to-text](https://github.com/vis-nlp/Chart-to-text/tree/main/statista_dataset/dataset) which we have repurposed for our project.
 The script that we used to obtain that json file is located at filterCaptions.py for your reference.

 # Contact
-If you have any questions about this work, please contact **Xingming Xu** using the following email address: xmxu at ucdavis.edu (other authors please add your info here).
+If you have any questions about this work, please contact us at any of the following email addresses: nkotni, qkma, fptang, xmxu at ucdavis.edu.

 # Models & Evaluation